sap-tutorials/Tutorials/tutorials/hana-clients-golang/hana-clients-golang.md

     The results are shown in the screenshot below:
     ![Result of copying source](hana-client-in-go-src.png)

 4. Set the `CGO_LDFLAGS` environment variable to point to the location of `libdbcapiHDB` library as shown below.
-Preferably, set these values in the Microsoft Windows environment variables dialog or on Linux/Mac in the `.profile` or `.bashrc` file so these values persist and can be seen by other applications such as Visual Studio Code.
+Preferably, set these values in the Microsoft Windows environment variables dialog or on Linux/Mac in the `.profile` or `.bash_profile` file so these values persist and can be seen by other applications such as Visual Studio Code.

     ```Shell (Windows)
     set CGO_LDFLAGS=c:\sap\hdbclient\libdbcapiHDB.dll